unisonweb/olddocsite/_includes/abilities.markdown

 ### Decoupling interface from implementation

 An 'ability declaration' presents an abstract interface representing the effectful primitives we'd like access to.
 For example, the declaration of a `Network` ability might include `sendPacket` or `addPortListener`.
 These **requests** are *not* bound directly to a specific implementation - they don't just directly call into the OS's sockets API.
 Instead, we do that binding later, when we specify a **handler** for the ability.
 Any specialization to OS sockets happens within the handler.
 That gives us the flexibility to instead use a testing-specific handler, say one that records the packets sent and allows us to verify their contents.
-Or we could take our 'live' handler, and put stack it together with another handler that intercepts the packet contents and writes them to a log.
+Or we could take our 'live' handler, and stack it together with another handler that intercepts the packet contents and writes them to a log.

 Most languages have facilities to allow separation of interface from implementation.
-Applying it to effectful APIs turns out to be a powerful way of structuring programs for modularity and testability.
+But applying this principle to effectful APIs turns out to be a powerful way of structuring programs for modularity and testability.

 ### Customizable control flow

 Ability requests can be handled in such a way that they abort the computation.
-This lets us write abilities like `Exception`, that provide the same kind of exception-handling facility as is found in other languages.
-An example of other possible variations is an ability that help with back-tracking solution search.
+This lets us write abilities like `Exception`, which provides the same kind of exception-handling facility as is found in other languages.
+An example of other possible variations is an ability that helps with back-tracking solution search.
 Putting control flow in the hands of programmers opens up plenty of possibilities for powerful library design, for example around concurrency and parallelism, without depending on case-by-case language features.

 ### Recent research

-The design of Unison's ability system comes out of recent research in the theory of programming languages - beginning in TODO and culminating in practical systems around TODO.
+The design of Unison's ability system comes out of recent research in the theory of programming languages - beginning in the 2000s.
 In programming language terms this counts as cutting edge stuff!
 It's only recently that we've learned how to build programming languages that combine the advantages listed above, in a user-friendly fashion.
 See the links in the [language reference][langref#abilities-and-ability-handlers] if you're interested in further reading about the theory.

 ## Using abilities